 One of the main benefits of adding an eLearning platform to a corporate training program is the idea of continual and easy access to the information.
 The conventional idea that learning can only take place in the classroom can be challenged when you prove that learning can happen anywhere: From waiting for the train to watching reality TV at home.
 Utilizing mediums like Facebook, Twitter and YouTube means learners can access material in ways they probably already use anyway.

-This 24/7 link to information can do more than keep learners’ eyes glued to the material: It becomes a valuable way to update procedures and send “need to know” data directly to those who need it the most.
+This 24/7 link to information can do more than keep learners’ eyes glued to the material: It becomes a valuable way to update procedures and send “need to know” directly to those who need it the most.
 Saving money, reducing workplace resources and increasing efficiency – who can say no to that?

 Performance Analysis for eLearning